tsnellgrove/dark_castle/castle_to_do.md

 			silver key in mouse trap; need to swap with copper key find a use for close command?
-			would be fun to use every verb ;-D
+			would be fun to use every verb ;-D more directions
-	More testing - Offer the boys $0.50 to finish the game and $0.35 bug bounty docstrings for all functions [?]

-Updates for v 1.8
-	Post to GitHub using working Copy

-Maintenance, clean-up, and features I should implement someday
-	more directions
-	descript_dict => external file
 	landscape / path changes
 	Text Adventure Link: https://inventwithpython.com/blog/2014/12/11/making-a-text-adventure-game-with-the-cmd-and textwrap-python-modules/
 	Find a more efficient way to tell the player "you can't go that way" - unique path descriptins won't scale well to 10 cardinal directions for 10+ rooms